Who Can Submit to Requests

 - It’s your own request

-- You don’t have any tracks in your catalog
+- You don’t have upload permission or an eligible track in your catalog

 How do I become verified?